online event; open to all mentees, mentors and alums

 Ruthie is a sales leader within LinkedIn’s new Healthcare vertical.
 Outside of her official role, she helps bring LinkedIn’s unique culture to life by planning and executing employee experiences on InDays, and is a Rock Your Profile ambassador, running events such as this one with a variety of organizations.
 She is also an active member of Employee Resource Groups of Women@LinkedIn, Wisdom, and GoGreen.
 She is an ambivert, avid reader, bagel enthusiast, and proponent of the Oxford comma.

 Margery Hannah excitedly joins Girls Write Now after several years in program development and management within the nonprofit sector.
 An ardent supporter of education, Margery has experience teaching K-12 English throughout NYC.
 She holds a bachelor’s degree in English, Literature, and Ethnic Studies from Wichita State University, where she received multiple scholarships and English departmental honors; an MFA in Creative Writing and Literature from Stony Brook University; and an MA in Aging Studies from Wichita State University.
-She is a McNair Scholar alumna whose scholarly research helped propel financial literacy course requirements for Kansas high school graduates.
+She is a McNair Scholar alumna whose scholarly research, rooted in an investigation over the psychological impact of American slavery on modern Foundational Black Americans, helped propel financial literacy course requirements for Kansas high school graduates.
 Passionate about writing, Margery worked as a ghostwriter for many years; currently she keeps a multi-genre blog called The Literary Purveyor.

 all mentees, program alum and writing Works mentors